spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/rollout-strategies/index.md

 ---
-layout: single
 title: "Rollout Strategies"
-sidebar:
-  nav: guides
+linkTitle: "Rollout Strategies"
+weight:
+description:
 ---

 This guide describes how to take advantage of the [Kubernetes](/setup/install/providers/kubernetes-v2) provider's first-class support